verafieduser/MusicAutomator/README.md

 - Internal database is currently a .csv with Artist,Album,Songtitle,MISSING=true/false,DELETED=true/false

 ## Conceptual problems:
+- What quality should music be?
+What file type?
 - Two artists share name
 - Two versions of the same album (remastered version normal.
 Extended versions, and so on)
 - Several versions of the same song (on different albums, as a single vs on album)